Ujjansh05/Real-Time-Meme-Intelligence-Bot/README.md

 2. Enable **Developer Mode**
 3. Click **Load Unpacked**
 4. Select the `extension/` folder
-    Now you’ll see the Meme Bot icon in your browser toolbar 🎉
+    Now you’ll see the  Humor Hub icon in your browser toolbar 🎉

 #### 4\.
 Using the Extension